reasonml/reason-react/README.md

 ## Using Your Favorite Javascript Libraries

-The same way that Tyepscript has `type annotations`, we have `bindings`.
+The same way that TypeScript has `type annotations`, we have `bindings`.
 Bindings are libraries that allow you to import a popular project (like lodash) or to import your own local file.
 ReasonReact is in fact an example of a binding!

 ## Documentation